Finding the Universe

 There are a number of providers we recommend you look at.
 Prices vary depending on the country or countries you are visiting, so we suggest taking a look at a few options before settling on one.

-First, mywebspot.
-They offer 4G data speeds in a number of countries around the world, with a fair usage policy of 1 GB in Europe and the USA, 2GB in Mexico, and unlimited 4G in SE Asia, Japan and China.
+Another option is mywebspot.
+They offer 4G data speeds in a number of countries around the world, with a daily fair usage policy of 1 GB in Europe and the USA, 2GB in Mexico, and unlimited 4G in SE Asia, Japan and China.

-Prices are around $11 / day for fast 4G speeds, and they have a variety of ways you can get the device before your trip, many with free delivery.
+Prices for mywebspot are around $11 / day for fast 4G speeds, although this varies by destination, and they have a variety of ways you can get the device before your trip, many with free delivery.

 Another option for visitors to Europe looking to rent a device is Hippocketwifi.
 They currently focus on Europe exclusively, and they have a number of competitive packages available, depending on how much data you need and for how long.

-We have a discount code that will give you 15% off your Hippocketwifi rental – just enter coupon code “TRAVELCATS15” at checkout in the coupon code section to claim.
+We have a discount code that will give you 5% off your Hippocketwifi rental – just enter coupon code “TRAVELCATS5” at checkout in the coupon code section to claim.

 Option 2: Buy a mobile hotspot for travel